needle-mirror/com.unity.cloud.gltfast/Documentation~/test-project-setup.md

 To open a project open [Unity&reg; Hub][UnityHub], go to *Projects* and pick *Add* → *Add project from disk*.
 Select the respective project folder from within the `Projects` directory in your local copy.

-Now the project will be listed in Unity Hub with an *Unknown* editor version.
-Upon opening the project first time you have to pick a version of your choice (within the range of [supported versions](features.md#unity-version-support)).
+Upon opening the project you can pick a Unity version of your choice (within the range of [supported versions](features.md#unity-version-support)).
+In fact you might have to, if the predefined version is not installed.
+If you decide to work on more recent versions, keep in mind that for contributions your changes have to be backwards compatible to all supported versions.

 ## Setup a Custom Project